 For an alternative fingering, you can try using 2-4 on the 1st, 2nd, and 4th strings.

-The second position of the scale starts on the 5th fret with the root notes on the 4th string and 2nd string.
+The second position of the scale has root notes on the 4th string and 2nd string.
 For an alternative fingering, you can try 2-4 on the 4th, 5th, and 6th strings.

 Position three of the scale contains root notes on the 2nd and 5th strings.
 The scale shape of this position is very similar to the fifth position.